NHSDigital/software-engineering-quality-framework/tools/dependency-scan/README.md

 What's next

-- Integrate SBOM into CI/CD piplines to provide early visibility of application dependencies.
+- Integrate SBOM into CI/CD pipelines to provide early visibility of application dependencies.
 - Consider where SBOM artifacts are stored, i.e committed and tagged in the source repository.
 - Use SBOM to continually scan for new vulnerabilities as they are discovered.